For-a-few-DPPs-more/structure-factor/README.md

  In condensed matter physics, it has been observed for some particle systems that, the variance of the number of points in a large window is lower than expected, a phenomenon called hyperuniformity.
  A point process is also called hyperunifrom if its structure factor  (defined through the Fourier transform of its pair correlation function) vanishes on zero.

- Moreover, the repartition of hyperuniform point process between classes is related to the power decay of the structure factor near 0.
+ Moreover, the repartition of hyperuniform point processes between classes is related to the power decay of the structure factor near 0.

  `structure_factor` is a Python library that gathers: